mlamoure/Fing-Device-Watch/README.md

 Note: this works great on a Raspberry Pi using these instructions to install Node.js : http://blog.rueedlinger.ch/2013/03/raspberry-pi-and-nodejs-basic-setup/

-Configuration:

-	1. Edit devicewatch.js and modify the Array in the loadConfiguration() function.
-Use the comments to understand the fields.
-Make sure to modify fingCommand_netmask to match your network IPs.
+Configuration
+---

+1. Create a copy of devicewatch.conf.sample and name it devicewatch.conf

+2. Modify the new configuration file based on the instructions in the comments

-	2. Set the script to load on bootup.
+3. Set the script to load on bootup.
 This can be done with a simple init.d script for Linux.
 I have not done this yet for Mac OS X.

-	3. Be sure to rotate the logs, or send the output to null.
+4. Be sure to rotate the logs, or send the output to null.
 The program is rather verbose, especially if you enable Debugging via the code.

+Change Log
+---

+2013-12-21: Added a configuration file, no need to edit the code to set your alert devices any longer.
+				Added support for password protected Indigo servers, set your password in the configuration file